dudigeri0303/MazeGenerator/README.md

 2023.11.15:
-Generating and solveing algorithm chooser added to the gui.
+Generating and solving algorithm chooser added to the gui.
 New generating algorithm implemented.
 Some refactoring.
 <img src="ScreenShots/Updated2.png" width="550" height="350">